Indiana law (IC 35-47-5.4-1) says,

 There is a minimum age requirement of 18 years for Corrections Officer and 21 years for Patrol Officer.
 There are no maximum age limits for either position.
 In fact, we encourage mature individuals to apply for positions here at the Department.

-1. Send a check or money order for $13.00, payable to the Decatur County Sheriff's Department, and send it, along with information listed below, to the Decatur County Sheriff's Department, Attention: Process Division, 315 South Ireland Street, Greensburg, IN 47240.
+1. Submit a business check or money order payable to the Decatur County Sheriff’s Department, and send it, along with the information listed below, to the Decatur County Sheriff’s Department, Attention: Civil Process, 315 S Ireland Street, Greensburg, IN 47240.

-served, including any special instructions applicable to the situation.
+b.
+Any special instructions applicable to the situation

 On occasions the Decatur County Commissioners declare a snow, ice, or other type of emergency, due to bad weather or disaster.
 What should this declaration mean to me?